-Our Kleen+TM base oils deliver a unique combination unlike any Group II base oil in the market.
+Our KLEEN+[TM] base oils deliver a unique combination unlike any Group II base oil in the market.
 Each year we re-refine over 200 million gallons of waste oil and process it at our plants.
-The Kleen+TM illustrates the inherent sustainability of indefinite waste oil recycling for which an independent study has shown as much as a 78% reduction in GHG emissions compared to base oil from traditional refining processes.
+KLEEN+[TM] illustrates the inherent sustainability of indefinite waste oil recycling; an independent study has shown as much as a 78% reduction in GHG emissions compared to base oil from traditional refining processes.